How can we help you?

 Untreated, TMJ can cause pain and permanent damage to the jaw joint.
 The joint may stick or lock, causing your jaw to become stuck in a closed or an open position.

 TMJ can be treated using a number of different methods including hot and cold therapy, anti-inflammatory medications, and surgery.
-Dr. Burgdorf can also prescribe an occlusal guard to be worn at night that reduces tension on the joint, leading to less discomfort and more flexibility.
+Dr. Kevin Burgdorf, DDS can also prescribe an occlusal guard to be worn at night that reduces tension on the joint, leading to less discomfort and more flexibility.

 When we recommend an occlusal guard for bruxism or temporomandibular joint disorder, many patients ask about the night guards and sports guards that they have seen for sale at drugstores.
 While these may be a solution in a pinch, we don’t recommend them in the long term for several reasons.